 - Separate Property Recitals – The deed contains a “separate property recital” that states either that the property is conveyed as separate property, that the consideration is paid from separate property, or both.

 Each of these examples were resolved in court at expense to both parties.
 If the parties intend for the property to be separate property, the deed to the property should clearly state that the property will be the separate property of one spouse and the basis for characterizing the property as separate property.
 It is best for the spouse who will not hold title to the property to sign a Marital Property Agreement (sometimes called a Partition and Exchange Agreement) to evidence his or her consent to separate property arrangement.
 The Marital Property Agreement should be recorded in the land records with the deed.

-Our Deed Generator creates both community property and separate property interests based on the choices you select in the interview.
+Our online deed preparation service creates both community property and separate property interests based on the choices you select in the interview.
 If the person receiving the property is married and wants to take title as separate property, our software will include the language and create any supplemental documents—like Marital Property Agreements—needed to clearly document the arrangement.

 Ownership of Community Property

 If Texas real estate is community property, it becomes subject to the Texas rules regarding division or distribution of community property.
 These rules apply in two contexts: Divorce and death.

 In a divorce proceeding, the court will order a “just and right” division of the couples’ community property.
 Because it is up to the court to determine what is “just and right,” the ultimate division of a divorcing couple’s community property may not be an equal split.
 If the court believes that one spouse is entitled to more, that spouse will receive more.

 Treatment of Community Property on Death of a Spouse

 On death the death of one spouse, a couple’s community property is divided equally.
 The surviving spouse gets to keep his or her half.
 The deceased spouse’s half is transferred through his or her will or, if there is no will, as provided in the Texas intestacy statutes.